Common vs. Preferred Stock Structures and Rights

 • Voting rights: Typically one vote per share on major corporate matters (board elections, mergers, charter amendments)

-• Dividend rights: Receive dividends only after preferred dividends are paid; not guaranteed
+• Dividend rights: Receive dividends only after preferred dividends are paid; dividends are never guaranteed

 • Residual claim: Receive remaining assets after all creditors and preferred holders in liquidation

-• Preemptive rights: May have right to maintain ownership percentage in new issuances (varies by charter)
+• Preemptive rights: May have the right to maintain ownership percentage in new issuances (varies by charter)

 Preferred Stock

 Preferred stock sits between debt and common equity in the capital structure.
-Preferred shareholders receive priority over common but subordinate to bondholders.
+Preferred shareholders receive priority over common shareholders but remain subordinate to bondholders.

 Core rights of preferred shareholders: